 # bunzip2 -c path/to/patchname.patch.bz2 | patch -p1

-(press enter on all, except say Y for IGNORE_LATE_INITCALL);
+(press enter on all, except say Y for IGNORE_LATE_INITCALL);# make oldconfig

 # sudo apt-get install kernel-package libncurses5-dev fakeroot